Using revisions in Cloud Run functions for Traffic Splitting, Gradual Rollouts, and Rollbacks

 7. Clean up

-To avoid inadvertent charges, (for example, if this Cloud Function is inadvertently invoked more times than your monthly Cloud Function invokement allocation in the free tier), you can either delete the Cloud Function or delete the project you created in Step 2.
+To avoid inadvertent charges, (for example, if this Cloud Run function is inadvertently invoked more times than your monthly Cloud Function invokement allocation in the free tier), you can either delete the Cloud Run function or delete the project you created in Step 2.

-To delete the Cloud Function, go to the Cloud Function Cloud Console at https://console.cloud.google.com/functions/ and delete the functions you created in this codelab.
+To delete the Cloud Run functions deployed as 2nd gen functions, go to Cloud Functions in the Cloud Console at https://console.cloud.google.com/functions/ and delete the functions you created in this codelab.

 If you choose to delete the entire project, you can go to https://console.cloud.google.com/cloud-resource-manager, select the project you created in Step 2, and choose Delete.
 If you delete the project, you'll need to change projects in your Cloud SDK.
 You can view the list of all available projects by running gcloud projects list.